 And hey, it’s hard to disagree with them, what with mortgage rates really, really low, and home prices well below levels seen a few years ago.

 So what gives?
 Why isn’t anyone taking advantage of this once in a life opportunity?
+Why rent when you can buy a home?

-For the first-time homebuyers, perhaps it’s a widespread lack of confidence, coupled with the fact that without steady employment, it doesn’t make sense to buy a house.
+For the first-time home buyers, perhaps it’s a widespread lack of confidence, coupled with the fact that without steady employment, it doesn’t make sense to buy a house.

 Then there are all those disillusioned renters who have probably been turned off to housing after watching the carnage over the past five or so years.
+And you can’t really blame them, can you?

 Regardless, there doesn’t seem to be a recovery in sight for the foreseeable future.

-And explains why refinance applications accounted for more than 77 percent of total mortgage volume this past week.
+It also explains why refinance applications accounted for more than 77 percent of total mortgage volume this past week.